-Article 6M, Section 7 Abandonment
+Article 6M.
+Section 7 Abandonment

-A. A wireless telecommunication facility which has reached the end of its useful life or has been abandoned shall be removed.
+- A. A wireless telecommunication facility which has reached the end of its useful life or has been abandoned shall be removed.
 When the system is scheduled to be decommissioned, the applicant shall notify the Town by certified mail of the proposed date of discontinued operations and plans for removal.
 The owner/operator shall physically remove the facility no more than 150 days after the date of discontinued operations.
 At the time of removal, the site shall be restored to the state it was in before the facility was constructed or any other legally authorized use.
-More specifically, decommissioning shall consist of:

-- 1. Physical removal of all wireless telecommunication facility structures, equipment, security barriers and transmission lines from the site. - 2.
+More specifically, decommissioning shall consist of: - 1.
+Physical removal of all wireless telecommunication facility structures, equipment, security barriers and transmission lines from the site. - 2.
 Disposal of all solid and hazardous waste in accordance with state and federal waste disposal regulations. - 3.
 Stabilization or re-vegetation of the site as necessary to minimize and prevent erosion.
 The Commission may allow the owner to leave landscaping or designated below-grade foundations in order to minimize erosion and disruption to vegetation. - B. Absent notice of a proposed date of decommissioning, the facility shall be considered abandoned when the system fails to operate for more than one year without the written consent of the Commission.
 If the applicant fails to remove the facility in accordance with the requirements of this section within 150 days of abandonment or the proposed date of decommissioning, the Town shall have the authority to enter the property and physically remove the facility and bill the owner of the system for such costs. - C. Prior to constructing any wireless telecommunication facility, the Commission may require, in accordance with Article 6, Section L (Bonding), the applicant to post a bond to cover the reasonable costs of decommissioning the facility in accordance with the provisions of this section.
-The amount of the bond may be reviewed annually by the Commission and adjusted, if necessary, to cover said costs. - D. A permit issued pursuant to this regulation shall expire if: - 1.
-The wireless telecommunication facility is not installed and functioning within 48-months from the date the permit is issued; or - 2.
-The wireless telecommunication facility is abandoned.
-If there are two (2) or more users of a single tower, the facility will not be considered abandoned until all users cease utilizing the tower.
+The amount of the bond may be reviewed annually by the Commission and adjusted, if necessary, to cover said costs.